adunkman/dunkman.me/app/content/puzzling/2026-nationals.md

 Pairs competitions are held on 500pc unreleased Ravensburger puzzles, and competitors have an hour and 15 minutes to either complete or finish as much of the puzzle as possible.

 My parents will compete in Pairs B Prelimiary round.
-You will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/pairs/B).
+They will be at table 186 and you will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/pairs/B).

 The competition will happen at 11:00am ET on Saturday, March 28, 2026 and will be live streamed below.